Foresteam/F0Talk/README.md

 This app is an advanced soundboard, that allows you not just to stream sounds but even to "voice chat" through terminal using GTTS.
 It can play sounds from a file, or an URL.
 The URL should be pointing to YouTube.com (MPV requires youtube-dl for this), or it should point to a file directly.
 Basically, the application may be used just in terminal (launch it without -g) as the GUI is just a shell.

 ## Installation
 Download distribution from "releases" section.
+Install Google Chrome.

 #### Windows:
 1. Install VCable https://vb-audio.com/Cable/